Kipok/NeMo-Skills/docs/finetuning.md

       ++model.data.train_ds.file_path=/data/<path to the data inside NEMO_SKILLS_DATA folder>
    ```

-   This will put all checkpoints, results and logs inside `NEMO_SKILLS_RESULTS` folder.
+   This will put all checkpoints, results and logs inside `$NEMO_SKILLS_RESULTS` folder.
    Note that you can provide `--stages` argument to control which steps to run.
 E.g.
    to skip evaluation use `--stages sft prepare_eval` or to only run evaluation
    (e.g. to re-run with different sampling parameters) use `--stages eval`.